-We first came across Dorothy W. Kirk when Duff’s Ginger Bread Mix, Made with Duff’s Molasses, [reddit post by r/VintagePaperEyeCandy] an undated yet charming die-cut advertising booklet in the shape of a can — As you can see in their lovely die-cut booklet, page 1, [reddit] Dorothy W. Kirk is credited as their food consultant, “The recipes in this book will give you lots of suggestions.
+We first encountered Dorothy W. Kirk through a charming, undated die-cut advertising booklet for Duff’s Ginger Bread Mix, which is made with Duff’s Molasses.
+This booklet, shaped like a can, is showcased in a post by r/VintagePaperEyeCandy on Reddit.
+As noted on page 1 of the booklet, Dorothy W. Kirk is credited as the food consultant, with the statement: “The recipes in this book will give you lots of suggestions.
 They have been tested and approved by Dorothy W. Kirk, food consultant.”

 Professional Life